Why Do You Need Iron? 8 Benefits For A Cast-Iron Health

 6. Helps Prevent Brain Diseases

-7. Helps Maintain Brain Function
+7. Helps Boost Brain Function In Babies

-Adult Men Need 8 Mg Iron A Day, Women Need 18 Mg
+Adult Men Need 8 Mg Iron A Day, Women Need 18 Mg During Their Fertile Years

 Having noted how vital iron is for our survival, let’s find out how much iron we need daily.
 The amount of iron required varies with age and gender.
 Menstruating women obviously need more since they lose more iron every month.
-Infants also need more iron for development of the brain and for other body functions.11
+Infants also need more iron for development of the brain and for other body functions.17

 Here is the recommended daily allowance for iron.